-When it debuted the Marine Tourbillon Équation Marchante 5887, Breguet wove together three threads from its history.
-First, its legacy of the invention of the tourbillon, patented by founder Abraham-Louis Breguet in 1801.
-Important as well is its unparalleled patrimony in the field of complicated watches: Marine 5887 includes, in addition to the latest generation tourbillon, a perpetual calendar and an equation of time.
-Third, by uniting these two historic pillars of the house in a Marine timepiece, Breguet recalls the founder’s appointment in 1815 by the King of France, Louis XVIII as Horloger de la Marine Royale, which made him the official watchmaker of the French Navy.
+By creating the Marine Tourbillon Equation Marchante 5887, Breguet has intertwined three threads of its history.
+First of all, the legitimacy of producing a tourbillon, an invention patented by its founder Abraham-Louis Breguet in 1801.
+Following its legacy of equally important complication watches: the Marine 5887 not only features a state-of-the-art tourbillon, but also a perpetual calendar and an indication of the equation of time.
+Finally, by combining these two historical pillars of the Maison in a single timepiece Navy, Breguet recalls that in 1815 the King Louis VXIII named its founder Watchmaker of the Marine Royale, making him the official watchmaker of the French Navy.

-The running equation of time display of this Marine model is paired with a perpetual calendar.
-The movement accounts for all of the irregularities of the four-year calendar cycle, the months of 30 or 31 days, and the month of February of 28 or 29 days during the leap year.
-The calendar display is unique among Breguet collections and embodies a newly constructed mechanism.
-Rather than with hands, the day of the week and the month are shown in small windows.
-The date is indicated with a hand known as “retrograde”.
-This hand advances along an arc until the end of the month, when in the middle of the night, it will reverse course and instantaneously snap back to “1” to start the next month.
+The running equation of this watch Navy it is associated with a perpetual calendar.
+It takes into account the irregularities of the calendar cycle in the four years, the months of 30 or 31 days and the month of February with 28 days or 29 in the case of the leap year.
+The indication of this calendar, unique in the collections of Breguet, comes from a mechanism with a new concept.
+The day of the week and month are indicated in small windows rather than hands.
+The date is indicated by a retrograde hand.
+This turns on the arc of the circle until the end of the month, instantly returning to the first day of the following month in the middle of the night.

 The movement of this Grand Complications model is a declination of the extra-flat caliber 581 self-winding equipped with a tourbillon.
 The basic notions, on which the patent of Abraham-Louis Breguet, remain unchanged: the regulation elements of the clock, the balance wheel, the balance spring and the escapement, are located inside a cage that performs one revolution per minute, thus balancing the gear difference caused by the gravitational force.